beeware/briefcase/docs/en/reference/platforms/windows/index.md

 ### Using installer options

-When an installer option is defined, the value of the option will be made available to the post-install script as an environment variable whose name is the capitalized version of the option name.
-If your installer defines an option with a name of `foo`, an environment variable of `OPTION_FOO` will be defined, with a value of 1 if the option has been selected by the user, and 0 if the option has not been selected.
+When an installer option is defined, the value of the option will be made available to the post-install script as an environment variable.
+For example, if your installer defines an option with a name of `foo`, an environment variable of `OPTION_FOO` will be defined, with a value of 1 if the option has been selected by the user, and 0 if the option has not been selected.
 The `ALLUSERS` environment variable will also be set; its value will be 1 if the app has been installed for all users, or 0 if it has only been installed for the current user.

 ## Platform quirks